SouthForkResearch/Maintenance-and-Management/content/CHaMP_Repair_Process_2011_Visits.md

 <h3>Open the Survey in Workflow Manager</h3>

-<p>Once you have completed the steps above, you can open the visit in the Workflow Manager and run the Validate Data tool.</p>
+<p>Once you have completed the steps above, you can open the visit in the Workflow Manager.</p>